romanvm/WsgiBoostServer/Compilation.rst

 Windows
 -------

-A compiled wheels for Python 3.6 with HTTPS support can be downloaded from "**Releases**" tab of this repository.
+Compiled wheels for Python 3.6 with HTTPS support can be downloaded from "**Releases**" section of this repository.
 If you want to compile WsgiBoostServer for Windows yourself, follow the instruction below.
 You can also check AppVeyor CI build configuration ``appveyor.yml``.